creeper12138/CUDA-SGEMM-Optimization-Journey/README.md

 > **"Optimization is not just about writing faster code; it's about understanding the hardware limit."**

 ## 📖 Introduction
-This project documents my deep-dive journey of optimizing **Single Precision Matrix Multiplication (SGEMM)** on NVIDIA Ampere Architecture (RTX 4060 Laptop).
+This project documents my deep-dive journey of optimizing **Single Precision Matrix Multiplication (SGEMM)** on NVIDIA Ada Lovelace Architecture (RTX 4060 Laptop).

-Starting from a naive implementation achieving only **0.75 TFLOPS**, I incrementally applied optimization techniques—ranging from memory coalescing to Ampere-specific asynchronous copies—to push the hardware to its limit.
+Starting from a naive implementation achieving only **0.79 TFLOPS**, I incrementally applied optimization techniques—ranging from memory coalescing to Ampere-specific asynchronous copies—to push the hardware to its limit.

-The final kernel achieves **7.36 TFLOPS**, reaching **~78.3% of cuBLAS performance** using pure CUDA C++ (no assembly).
+The final kernel achieves **8.85 TFLOPS**, reaching **~93.7% of cuBLAS performance** using pure CUDA C++ (no assembly).

 Additionally, I integrated this high-performance kernel into a **TensorRT Plugin** to demonstrate a fused operator scenario (`GEMM + Bias + ReLU`), proving its value in real-world deep learning inference.